Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/migration-from-free-to-standard/guide.en-gb.md

 > In the meantime, plan your migration accordingly and consider alternatives such as reconfiguring DNS records or using load balancer services.
 >

-1. **Install, Configure Backup Tool and back up your cluster**
+1. **Install, configure Backup Tool and back up your cluster**

 Before migrating your cluster, ensure that a backup solution is installed and configured.
 You can use Trilio, CloudCasa, or Velero depending on your preference.

 Choose your backup tool:

-- Velero: Open-source, integrates with OVHcloud S3-compatible storage.
+- Velero: Open-source, integrates with OVHcloud S3-compatible<sup>1</sup> storage.
 - Trilio: Enterprise-ready solution, optimized for Kubernetes.
 - CloudCasa: Managed backup service, simple setup for clusters.